 - Heel Elevation: 22mm

-Compared to the previous Reebok Legacy Lifter, I really like the construction changes Reebok implemented with this model.
+Compared to the previous Reebok Legacy Lifter, I like the construction changes Reebok implemented with this model.

 Takeaway Thoughts

-Overall, I’ve really been enjoying training in the Reebok Legacy Lifter 2.
+Overall, I’ve been enjoying training in the Reebok Legacy Lifter 2.
 I’m usually a tough sell for finding new primary weightlifting shoes, so the Legacy Lifter 2 was a breath of fresh air.

 If you have any questions on this model, drop them below, and feel free to reach out to me personally!